stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/2_simulate_application_issue.md

     ![Section3 Email](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section3-email.png)

-2. Check and confirm the alarm by going to the Cloudwatch console.
+2. Check and confirm the alarm by going to the CloudWatch console.

 3. Click on the Alarms section on the left menu.